Take a Loki at Who Might Be in Marvel TV Makeover - Mandatory

 Frost Giants

-Asgards enemies and Loki’s people (he’s half Frost Giant in the Marvel movies) will undoubtedly play a big role in the spin-off.
-With more time to explore Loki as a three-dimensional character, a real actor like Hiddleston is chomping at the bit for a bittersweet storyline where Loki goes home again.
+Asgards’s mortal enemies and Loki’s people (he’s half Frost Giant in the Marvel movies) will undoubtedly play a big role in the spin-off.
+With more time to explore Loki as a three-dimensional character, a real actor like Hiddleston is stroking his chin, dreaming up bittersweet storylines where Loki goes home again.

 Sigyn

 The other lady in Loki’s life is his wife, Sigyn (a.k.a. the Goddess of Fidelity), whom Loki tricked into marrying in the comics.
 Loki had Sigyn’s fiance Theoric murdered, then transformed into him for the wedding, only to reveal his true identity afterward.
-Shonda Rhimes couldn’t write that twisted storyline.
+Scandal’s Shonda Rhimes couldn’t write that twisted storyline.
 Sigyn forgives him and proves to be a loyal protector to Loki during his trials and tribulations, making her the trademark tortured TV wife.

 The Absorbing Man